alexirpan/alexirpan.github.io/_posts/2015-10-16-friendship-games-geometry.markdown

 (Very minor spoilers for *Friendship Games*, read at your own risk.)

-The third Equestria Girls movie (the high school spinoff for Friendship is Magic) came out recently.
-Honestly, it wasn't that good.
-It was definitely okay, but like the previous two movies the pacing and plotting are a bit suspect.
-It also broke my suspension of disbelief a bit too much.
+*Friendship Games*, the third *Equestria Girls* movie, came out recently.
+As with the rest of the high school spinoff for *Friendship is Magic*, I have mixed feelings about id.
+It's...well, it's definitely a movie.
+The pacing's off, the plots aren't neat and tidy, and it broke my suspension of disbelief by too much.

 That being said, I still liked it.
-As always, the animation is solid and the songs are catchy.
-(My head knows they're pop songs, and not even good pop songs, but it's still fun.)
-Here's an example.
-The backstory is that two rival high schools are competing in the academic decathalon (acadeca).
+The animation is solid, the songs are catchy, and the character development is still fun, no matter how cliche it is.

+Here's one of the better segments.
+The backstory is that two rival high schools are competing in and academic decathalon (the Acadeca.)
+Give it a watch.

 VIDEO

-First off, I just want to point out all the badass science and carpentry these girls are doing.
-Hooray for breaking gender stereotypes without making it obvious!
+(As an aside, I want to point out all the badass science and carpentry these girls are doing.
+Hooray for breaking gender stereotypes without directly calling it out, which makes it all feel normal!)

-However, if I'm honest, my first reaction was on this frame
+I like how the song gets animated, and the shot composition.
+But, that's not what this post is about.
+My first reaction was on this frame, right before Sunset and Twilight have a math-off.

 PICTURE